zyndagj/tutorials/tutorials/parabricks/01-introduction.rst

 .. note::

-    Alternatively, both fq2bam and haplotypecaller can be run with the `germline pipeline <https://docs.nvidia.com/clara/parabricks/4.0.1/documentation/tooldocs/man_germline.html#man-germline>`_.
+    Alternatively, both fq2bam and haplotypeCaller can be run with the `germline pipeline <https://docs.nvidia.com/clara/parabricks/4.0.1/documentation/tooldocs/man_germline.html#man-germline>`_.

 Running the CPU equivalent
 ##########################